General Chemistry II

-This course continues the examination of principles and applications of chemistry that was begun in CHM/150: General Chemistry I. Topics include properties of solutions, acids and bases, kinetics, equilibrium, thermodynamics, oxidation–reduction, ionic and redox equations, and electrochemistry.
-Students apply these concepts using practical examples, facilitated discussions, and experiments conducted through hands-on labs.
+This course continues the examination of principles and applications of chemistry that was begun in CHM/150: General Chemistry I. Topics include properties of solutions, acids and bases, kinetics, equilibrium, thermodynamics, oxidation & reduction, ionic and redox equations, and electrochemistry.
+Students apply these concepts using practical examples, facilitated discussions, and experiments conducted through completion of virtual labs.

 Solution Chemistry and Chemical Kinetics

-Determine the solubility of a solute in a solvent.
+- Explain the solubility of a gas in a liquid using Henry's Law.

-Determine the order, rate law, and rate constant of a reaction.
+- Determine the order, rate law and rate of a chemical reaction.

 - Analyze the effects of temperature on reaction rates.

 - Explain reaction mechanisms.

 - Explain catalysis.